DarrenKwonDev/CustomReactCKEditor5/README.md

-# how to integrate CKEditor with React by Build from source?
+# how to build CKEditor from source on React?

+you should eject and modifying webpack.config.js
 checkout this(KOR): https://darrengwon.tistory.com/624